- Major, Minor, and Modified Major

 Majoring in English instructs you in critical modes of thinking that are beneficial in almost any future career path.

 A corollary set of intellectual skills developed in the Dartmouth English major is a knowing deployment of a sophisticated critical vocabulary.
-All English majors will soon be required to take a course in literary theory.
+All English majors are required to take a course in literary theory.
 By focusing on major theoretical schools of the twentieth century--such as structuralism, post-structuralism, feminism, Marxism, deconstruction, queer theory, psychoanalysis, and post-colonialism--an English major learns how to integrate an array of demanding analytic paradigms.
 These acquired skills enhance your abilities to critique from a variety of perspectives a variety of texts, ranging from Old English elegies and Renaissance plays to Trinidadian memoirs and digital hypertexts.

 Writing is of paramount importance to the English major.
 Typically, you write at least two long papers in every English course, and in your senior seminar, the capstone course to the major, a hefty research paper is required.
 About 25 percent of majors choose to write an honors thesis.
 Though lengths may vary, particularly for creative projects, theses are generally between 60 and 90 pages long.
 And in the creative writing concentration, you take a series of seminars that culminate in a portfolio of poems, short stories, non-fictional prose, or a novel.
 Since clear, intelligent, and personable writing is a skill highly valued in the world after college, its development under the tutelage of attentive professors is another benefit of majoring in English.

 In recent years, approximately 80 members of each Dartmouth senior class have graduated as English majors or minors: Some continue their study of literature in graduate school; others prepare to teach English in secondary schools; others become journalists, writers, and editors; and many go on to law school and medical school.
 As an English major, you may want to apply for our foreign study program, take creative writing as a concentration within the major, or write an honors thesis under the guidance of a faculty member.